News & Insights

 What are the Keolis Innovation Awards?

 Every year, innovations are developed within each of the networks and business lines.
 Whether disruptive or incremental, all of them lend concrete solutions to the operational challenges facing public transport every day.
-For this reason, the aim of the Keolis Innovation Awards—whose first edition was held in 2021 and the second in 2023—is to highlight and promote all of these local initiatives.
+For this reason, the aim of the Keolis Innovation Awards is to highlight and promote all of these local initiatives.
 It also helps to accelerate the scale up of innovations with a strong potential to be replicated across our networks.

 Marie-Ange Debon